IBM-Cloud/docs/services/ObjectStorage/os_tempurl.md

   {: pre}
   **Note**: Take note of the full string behind *Account*, including `AUTH_`.

 2. Set a secret key.
-This key can be anything that you select, but best practice is that you select a long, random, and hard to guess string.
+This key can be anything that you select, but a good practice is to select a long, random, and hard to guess string.
 To set the key, run the following command:

   ```
   swift post -m "Temp-URL-Key:<key>"